ARCHER2-HPC/archer2-website/ecse/calls/index.md

   ARCHER2

-* Migrating, porting and optimising a code in significant use by an EPSRC or NERC community to run efficiently on ARCHER2 and next generation architectures.
-(This will be used to prioritise the NERC projects).
+* Migrating, porting and optimising a code in significant use by an EPSRC community to run efficiently on ARCHER2 and next generation architectures.

 * Adding new functionalities to existing codes